Wave Topology in Hall MHD: Acknowledgments

 \section{Acknowledgments}

-We would like to thank I. Y. Dodin, N. Bohlsen, H. Fetsch and W. Chu for helpful discussions throughout the development of this paper.
-A. Mesa Dame, H. Qin, and E. Palmerduca are supported by U.S. DOE Grant Number DE-AC02-09CH1146.
-Y. Fu is supported by LLNL under U.S. DOE Grant Number DE-AC52-07NA27344, LLNL-JRNL-2007456.
+We thank I. Y. Dodin, N. Bohlsen, H. Fetsch and W. Chu for helpful discussions throughout the development of this paper.
+A. Mesa Dame, H. Qin, and E. Palmerduca are supported by U.S. DOE Grant No. DE-AC02-09CH11466.
+Y. Fu is supported by LLNL under U.S. DOE Grant No. DE-AC52-07NA27344, LLNL-JRNL-2007456.